Atrisan/CXBoFISC23/sample_texts.md

 By having invited talks from people developing CI in HPC solutions as well as invited talks from people presenting their use-cases for CI in HPC this should spark a discussion at least between the presenters.
 This discussion if not already integrating the audience will then be extended to the audience in terms of their needs/restrictions/ideas as a HPC user/provider or CI in HPC developers.
 The session is also structured towards an interactive discussion by starting with all invited talks and combining the Q and A parts for all talks.
 This should allow an interactive discussion to from naturally based on questions/comments from the audience.
 The discussion will be loosely guided to avoid going of topic while not restricting the discussion.

+The target audience for this BoF session are HPC users who are interested in using CI to test/benchmark their applications and HPC tools.
+We further target HPC providers interested in making CI available for their systems and users.
+CI in HPC developers are also targeted and are available through some invited talks.